bartn8/vppdc/README.md

 - We would like to thank the authors of [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) for providing their code, which has been instrumental in our depth completion experiments.

 We deeply appreciate the authors of the competing research papers for provision of code and model weights, which greatly aided accurate comparisons.

-We would like to share with you our previous work [Active Pattern Without Pattern Projector](https://github.com/bartn8/vppstereo) from which we took inspiration for this work.